-- When the switch is set to "LOCK", the differential gear lock indicator and indicator light will flash until the differential gear is locked. - When the indicator and indicator light are flashing, turning the handlebar back and forth will help the differential gear lock to engage.
+- When the switch is set to "LOCK" or "4WD", the differential gear lock indicator and indicator light will flash until the differential gear is completely locked or unlocked. - When the indicator and indicator light are flashing, turning the handlebar back and forth will help the differential gear lock to engage or disengage.

-- Riding before the differential gear lock is properly engaged (e.g., when the indicator and indicator light are flashing) will cause the vehicle speed to be limited until engagement is complete. - When the ATV is in four-wheel-drive differential gear lock, the maximum traveling speed is limited to 35 km/h (22 mi/h).
+- Riding before the differential gear is properly engaged or disengaged (e.g., when the indicator and indicator light are flashing) will cause the vehicle speed to be limited until the differential gear is completely engaged or disengaged. - When the ATV is in four-wheel-drive differential gear lock, the maximum traveling speed is limited to 35 km/h (22 mi/h).
 However, if conditions require full engine power to be available, push and hold the override switch to disable the differential gear lock speed limiter.
 (See page 4-8 for a detailed explanation of this switch.)